 - What is the essential means for under-girding the Edification Construct?
 How does this differ from regular human maturity?

-- Discuss how the following strategies blunt development of an Edification Construct:
+- Discuss how the following strategies blunt the development of an Edification Construct:

 · Retaliation revenge tactics to solve problems